coder/coder/docs/templates/parameters.md

 ### String

-A _string_ parameter can have a regular expression defined to make sure that the parameter value matches the pattern.
+You can validate a _string_ parameter to match a regular expression.
 The `regex` property requires a corresponding `error` property.

 ```hcl
 data "coder_parameter" "project_id" {